"Every floor is different, and every floor has surprises.”

 -John H. Johnson, former CEO Johnson Publishing Company

-This project documents the core essence of the Johnson Publishing Company, the most influential African American–owned corporation of its day.
-It focuses on their historic building in its semi-skeletal state—before the last vestiges of the original workspace vanish.
+This project documents the core essence of the Johnson Publishing Company, the most influential African American–owned corporation of its day, focusing on the company’s historic building in its semi-skeletal state—before the last vestiges of the original workspace vanished.
 These lively interiors fostered the creativity of a staff working in a variety of media, including the iconic Ebony and Jet magazines.
-The Johnson Building still embodies the spirit of this company, which occupied this space essentially unaltered from 1972 to 2012.
-It remains a genuine cultural time capsule of African American enterprise: a specific stylistic vocabulary that has survived the passage of the decades.
-The Johnson Building, stripped of its furnishings, presents a unique opportunity: to document the resonant interiors of its long-time occupant—interiors that simultaneously represent the spirit of this landmark company and the sense of its loss, of a seminal moment in African American history and the history of this nation.
+Even with that staff now long gone, the Johnson Building still embodied the spirit of this company, which occupied this space essentially unaltered from 1972 to 2012.
+It remained a genuine cultural time capsule of African American enterprise: a specific stylistic vocabulary that had survived the passage of the decades.
+The Johnson Building, stripped of its furnishings, presented a unique opportunity: to document the resonant interiors of its long-time occupant—interiors that simultaneously represented the spirit of this landmark company and the sense of its loss, of a seminal moment in African American history and the history of this nation.

-820 South Michigan was landmarked and subsequently sold to developers at the end of 2017.
-It is currently undergoing a complete interior renovation, which will culminate in 150 residential rental units and adjacent retail space.
+Addendum: 820 South Michigan was landmarked and subsequently sold to developers at the end of 2017.
+It has undergone a complete interior renovation, culminating in 150 residential rental units and adjacent retail space.
 The Johnson Publishing Company’s remarkable interior no longer exists.